oritromax/bootsplate/README.md

 * Change `bootstrap-theme.css` to `bootstrap-theme.min.css`
 * Change `bootstrap.js` to `bootstrap.min.js`

-> Only if you didn't make any changes to bootstrap core files.
+> Only if you didn't make any change(s) to bootstrap core files.

 ## Learn Things